Negative Examples for Sequential Importance Sampling of Binary Contingency Tables: Introduction

 Some caveats are in order here.
 Firstly, the above results imply only that MCMC outperforms SIS asymptotically {\it in the worst case\/}; for many inputs, SIS may well be much more efficient.
 Secondly, the rigorous worst case upper bounds on the running time of the above MCMC algorithms are still far from practical.
 Chen et al.~\cite{CDHL} showed several examples where SIS outperforms MCMC methods.
 We present a more systematic experimental study of the performance of SIS, focusing on examples where all the row and column sums are identical as well as on the ``bad'' examples from Theorem~\ref{thm:verybad}.
 Our experiments suggest that SIS is extremely fast on the balanced examples, while its performance on the bad examples confirms our theoretical analysis.
+Understanding conditions under which SIS performs well is, perhaps, the most interesting open problem in the area.
+Specific problems include extending the result of~\cite{Blanchet} to multiway contingency tables~\cite{CDS} and random graphs with prescribed degrees~\cite{Blitzstein}.

+We also note that the following simple modification of SIS may lead to better performance.
+Rather than assigning entries in a column-by-column or row-by-row manner, assign at each step {\it either\/} the row {\it or\/} the column with the largest residual sum.
+It can easily be verified that this enhanced scheme does produce correct results for the input instances in Theorem~\ref{thm:verybad}.
+However, we provide experimental evidence that there are input instances for which even this enhanced strategy fails.
+These inputs are similar in flavor to those in Theorem~\ref{thm:verybad}, but slightly more complicated.

 We begin in Section \ref{sec:preliminaries} by presenting a few basic lemmas that are used in the analysis of our negative example.
 In Section \ref{sec:mainexample} we present our main example where SIS is off by an exponential factor, thus proving Theorem \ref{thm:verybad}.
-Finally, in Section~\ref{sec:experiments} we present some experimental results for SIS that support our theoretical analysis.
+Finally, in Section~\ref{sec:experiments} we summarize some experimental results for SIS that support our theoretical analysis.